ErickWendel/poc-activemq-nodejs/README.md

 ## Running
-- Run `docker-compose up --build` and it'll install and configure
+- Run `docker-compose up --build` and it'll install and configure the apps.

 ## Accessing ActiveMQ Dashboard